 A heart attack is deeply frightening and can drain you both physically and emotionally.
-At his offices in Los Angeles and Torrance, California, board-certified cardiologist Ibrahim Helmy, MD, FACC, FACP, helps men and women get on the path to recovery following heart attacks and integrate the lifestyle changes necessary to avoid future heart attacks.
+At his offices in Los Angeles California, board-certified cardiologist Ibrahim Helmy, MD, FACC, FACP, helps men and women get on the path to recovery following heart attacks and integrate the lifestyle changes necessary to avoid future heart attacks.
 For help moving forward after a heart attack, call or click to schedule today.

 When your heart is healthy, the surrounding coronary arteries supply it with a steady flow of blood full of oxygen and nutrients to keep it functioning normally.
 A heart attack happens when these arteries close or become blocked, preventing the flow of blood to your heart.
 When the heart doesn’t receive the oxygen it needs, the organ begins to die.